stevenrchun/lassh/README.md

 4. `lassh deletehost beepboop` deletes the host we just made from our local lassh.config.
 (It does not remove the link from our project lassh.config to the global config)

 5. `lassh teardown` unlinks the lassh.config in the current directory from the global config.
 If you wish, simply `rm lassh.config` to delete the file.

-# CS98 Stuff
-This was an excellent opportunity to try out building command line tools / development tools and also work with python packaging and distribution.

-I definitely enjoyed working on this project and the output actually feels quite usable with some extra work.
-It also supported the idea that I want to build a tool for someone for CS98 rather than some consumer facing product.

-Honestly, the whole process ran like a beaut.
-There were a few bumps getting set up on a new python package.